 Lay the X-axis rail down along its length with the inside of the 'L' shape facing you and the small, tapped hole oriented to your left.
-Now take the XZ-axis gantry and slide it onto the rail, being mindful of the plastic 'arm' that sticks out the back of the assembly since it's prone to breaking in this position (pictured).
+Now take the XZ-axis gantry and slide it onto the rail.

 XZ-axis gantry being slide onto the X-axis rail from the right-hand side